On the convergence of a shock capturing discontinuous Galerkin method for nonlinear hyperbolic systems of conservation laws: Space-time SC-DG formulation

-where $\mbf{v}^h(\theta)$ is a straight line parameterization connecting the two states $\mbf{v}^h_{K,-}$ and $\mbf{v}^h_{K, +}$ as
+where $\vh(\theta)$ is a straight line parameterization connecting the two states $\vh_{K,-}$ and $\vh_{K, +}$ as

-Unfortunately, this form of flux does not have closed-form and is hard to calculate.
+Unfortunately, \eqref{Eq::entrp-cnsrv-flux} does not necessarily have a closed-form and is hard to calculate.
 We refer to \cite{tadmor2003entropy} for discussions on the practical method for obtaining entropy conservative flux.
 Also we refer to \cite{fjordholm2012arbitrarily} for explicit formulation of entropy conservative fluxes for Euler and shallow water equations.